In a nutshell

 The Shard

-At the southern end of Tower Bridge, turn right, walk a short distance along the Thames and follow the signs to London Bridge train station.
-The Shard is located directly behind the station.
-You can’t overlook the tower.
+At the southern end of Tower Bridge, turn right and walk a short distance along the Thames, following the signs to London Bridge Station.
+The Shard stands just behind it — you really can’t miss it.

 Borough Market

-From The Shard, just walk down Thomas Street for five minutes and you’ll reach Borough Market.
-You can have a great dinner here and it is one of the most beautiful markets in London.
-Then you can go back to the hotel – after all, it was a busy day!
+From The Shard, walk down St Thomas Street for about five minutes and you’ll reach Borough Market.
+It’s a great place for a late lunch or dinner and one of the most beautiful markets in London.
+Afterwards, you can head back to your hotel – it’s been a full day of things to do in London for 3 days!

-On your last day, you should just let yourself drift through London’s quarters.
-Because in the evening, unfortunately, it’s already time to go back home – for us, that’s Germany.
-Have a look at our route for your last day:
+On your final day, take it slow and simply wander through London’s neighborhoods.
+In the evening, it’s already time to head home – for us, that’s Germany.
+Here’s the route for your last day:

 Map of our route for your third day in London as a PDF